ColtonRudd/HomeLab/README.md

-Home Lab documentation 02/2026
+# Home Lab

-# ZimaBoard #
-The secondary server used to run software I'm just curious about experimenting with or is lower priority and runs on a 'ZimaBoard' single board computer.
-My model is the ZimaBoard 832 equipped with an Intel N3450 and 8GB of ram.
-This server runs Debian 6.1.159-1 and I manage it headlessly.
-Running within docker on this server is pi-hole, karakeep, and kiwix as well as a docker stack with an isolated virtual netowork adapter that forces all trafic through a gluetun wireguard vpn.
-This container allows secure use of qbittorrent to run as a seed box as well as automatic scanning of all files downloaded with ClamAV.
-Pi-hole is configured to handle the network dns and has somewhat lax rules in favor of compatability primarily filtering out malware before it can make it to device.

-# T-Mobile home internet #
-T-Mobile Home Internet is the best value in the area but introduces some challenges in regard to access outside of the LAN.
-My solution to this has been leveraging Tailscale for external access.

-# Tailscale #
+Personal network and self-hosted infrastructure focused on security, privacy, and hands-on learning.
+Everything here is something I built because I wanted to understand how it worked, not because someone told me to.

+## Security & Privacy Server — ZimaBoard
+The core of my security infrastructure runs on a ZimaBoard 832 (Intel N3450, 8GB RAM) running Debian 6.1.159-1, managed entirely headlessly.
+Within Docker I'm running:

+- **Pi-hole** handles DNS for the entire network.
+Rules are tuned somewhat lax in favor of compatibility but filter known malware domains before traffic ever reaches a device.
+- **Isolated network stack** — a Docker compose stack running behind its own virtual network adapter that forces all outbound traffic through a Gluetun WireGuard VPN tunnel.
+Nothing in this stack touches the open internet without encryption.
+This is where I experiment with services that I want fully isolated from my primary network and identity.
+- **ClamAV** automatically scans all files that pass through the isolated stack.
+- **Karakeep** and **Kiwix** for bookmarking and offline knowledge archiving.

+## Remote Access — Tailscale
-Due to the dynamic IP address provided by my ISP conventional solutions for out WAN serving are impossible to impliment in practical terms.
-As such I turned to tailscale which allows a full coverage vpn tunnel from my verfied device back into my home network allowing me to interact with and manage the services I run at home from anywhere in the world both privately and securely.
+T-Mobile Home Internet is the best value in my area but assigns a dynamic IP behind CGNAT, making conventional port forwarding or dynamic DNS impractical.
+My solution is Tailscale, which provides an encrypted tunnel from any verified device back into my home network.
+This allows me to interact with and manage every service I run at home from anywhere in the world, privately and securely.

+## Network Infrastructure

-# TP Link Deco XE75 #
+### TP-Link Deco XE75
-The Deco mesh wifi system provides wifi-6e which crucially supports 6ghz wifi allowing lower latency across the network and higher wireless bandwidth in addition to increasing the range of available frequencies for the network.
-My network uses two of these units connected with Cat 6e cable saturating their 1gb ethernet ports.
+Mesh WiFi system supporting WiFi 6E including the 6GHz band for lower latency and higher bandwidth.
+Two units connected with Cat 6e cable saturating their 1Gb ethernet ports as a wired backhaul.

-# Unmanaged switches #
+### Unmanaged Switches
-Each Deco unit runs directly into an unmanaged switch for connection to latency sensitive devices.
+Each Deco unit feeds into an unmanaged switch for hardwired connections to latency-sensitive devices.

-# Asustor NAS #
+## Storage & Media — Asustor NAS
-Mass data storage as well as tailscale access and media serving is handled by the asustor NAS.
-The Nas has been upgraded from the default 4gb of memory to 16gb allowing for higher headroom and crucially more space to cache improving response times for certain applications.
-Within Docker I'm running Portainer, Tailscale, Plex, Mealie, Home-Assistant, and CalibreWeb.
-For convinience and stability this server is managed primarily through the WebUI provided with the default operating system.
+Handles mass data storage, media serving, and acts as a secondary Tailscale node.
+Upgraded from the default 4GB to 16GB of memory for better caching and headroom.
+Running within Docker:

+- **Portainer** for container management
+- **Tailscale** for remote access
+- **Plex** for media serving
+- **Mealie** for recipe management
+- **Home Assistant** for home automation
+- **Calibre-Web** for ebook management

+Managed primarily through the manufacturer's WebUI for convenience and stability.